rob-blackbourn/jetblack-js-date/README.md

 // returns "2000-01-01T01:00:00Z"
 ```

-When the required timezones are not known at build time they may be accessed dynamically
+When the required timezones are not known at build time they may be accessed dynamically.
-by using an online content delivery network.
+The [jsdelivr](https://www.jsdelivr.com/) content delivery network
+is capable of serving individual files from the `@jetblack/tzdata` npm package.

+The following example shows how this can be done.

 ```js
 import { IANATimezone, tzDataReviver } from '../src'